Nilzor/commander/README.md

 * [os](os/) — functions to work with processes and files on different Operating Systems.
 * [android](android/) — functions to work with Android SDK Tools like adb, avdmanager, sdkmanager.

+## Changes in this fork

+This is a fork of [gojuno/commander](https://github.com/gojuno/commander).
+Changes in this fork compared to gojuno's version:

+- Windows support by using proper `Path.Separator

 ### Download

 Commander is [available on jcenter](https://jcenter.bintray.com/com/gojuno/commander).